-On March 22-23, 2019, over sixty people gathered at First United Methodist Church of Eugene, to learn, plan action, and hear the cries for justice.
+On March 22-23, 2019, over 60 people gathered at First United Methodist Church of Eugene to learn, plan action, and hear the cries for justice.
 This was the first regional gathering in a series we hope to hold around the state, engaging local communities in ways they can make a positive change for their neighbors.

-On Friday evening was a screening of the documentary film “Thirteenth” by Ava duVernay will be held at First United Methodist Church, followed by meaningful exchange and discussion facilitated by Rev J W Matt Hennessee, lead pastor at historic Vancouver Avenue Baptist Church in Portland.
+On Friday evening there was a screening of the documentary film “Thirteenth” by Ava duVernay, followed by meaningful exchange and discussion facilitated by The Rev. J.W.
+Matt Hennessee, lead pastor at the historic Vancouver Avenue Baptist Church in Portland.

 Saturday was full of stories and planning action for change.
-We were honored to be joined by wonderful partner organization leading our workshops, from Partnership for Safety & Justice and Sponsors Inc. Participants engaged in great conversation about actions they plan to take with their congregations, supporting people through reentry from prison and advocating change through legislative advocacy.
+We were honored to be joined by wonderful partner organizations leading our workshops, including Partnership for Safety & Justice and Sponsors Inc. Participants engaged in great conversation about actions they plan to take with their congregations, supporting people through reentry from prison, and advocating change through legislative action.

-We were honored to get to recognize Rev. Deacon Tom English for his nearly two decades of service to persons in the Lane County jail, with an award from Chaplain Chris van Lobedan.
+We were honored to get to recognize The Rev. Tom English for his nearly two decades of service to persons in the Lane County jail with an award from Chaplain Chris van Lobedan.

-Participants were invited to take follow up action, to bring what they learned home to their communities.
+Participants were invited to take follow up action and to bring what they learned home to their communities.
 Download this list of ideas for ways you can take actions to Heal the Justice System, Heal Our Communities, Heal Ourselves, and Become Healers.

 Whether or not you were able to attend this convocation, you are invited to take action, to host a Criminal Justice Sabbath this year with your congregation (learn more about Criminal Justice Sabbath), to keep learning more about criminal justice issues, and to donate to support this work.